The intimate relationship between the Heineken family

 recently cried out the same sort of thing about the nonroyal Heineken

-Some doubt, existential doubt for one, need not grow at all, other doubt
+Some kinds of doubt, existential doubt for one, need not grow at all,

 You question one axiom in Euclidean geometry, for instance, and nothing in